 Keep records for at least three years after filing (the standard IRS audit window), though seven years is safer for property-related records due to basis calculations affecting future sales.

 Landlords use various tools to organize this information—from spreadsheets to property management software like Buildium or AppFolio, to cash flow analyzers for understanding overall financial health.
+Whatever system you use, make sure it separates expenses by property.
+If you own multiple rentals, you report each property separately on Schedule E.

 When to Get Professional Help